- Reporting Crimes

 If you or anyone you know are a victim/survivor, consider immediately seeking medical attention and calling Safety & Security at (845) 437-7333.
 Safety & Security can assist in coordinating medical care response, counseling support, and contacting local law enforcement, if desired.
 In addition they will notify the Administrator-on-Call.

-To access advocacy and support services, you can contact the Sexual Assault Violence Prevention director at (845) 437-7863, during normal business hours.
+To access advocacy and support services, you can contact the Support, Advocacy, & Violence Prevention director at (845) 437-7863, during normal business hours.
 After hours, call Safety & Security and ask for a Sexual Assault Response Team (SART) member to contact you.
 Safety & Security will ask questions to make sure you are safe and then will contact the on-call SART member.

 To contact local law enforcement or request off campus emergency medical care directly, call 911.
 Confidential off campus resources are listed in the Emergency Telephone Numbers section of this guide.